beberlei/Whitewashing/README.md

 You can then create all the required database tables by using the symfony console doctrine commands and access the Schema-Tool.

+## Theming

+Whitewashing Blog Bundle defaults to using "::layout.html.twig" as layout.
+There is an example layout in Resources/views/layout_example.html.twig that shows all the current widgets and elements that you can use and render.

 ## TODOs

 * Rewrite Controllers to use Dependency Injection container